 Not too sure what you like when it comes to rum?
 No worries.
 Tell your bartender on the night what you like—something strong, something light, something with a hint of vanilla or a touch of spice—and they’ll not only choose wisely, they’ll also give you the rum-down on rum production and the history of the famed island spirit.
 You might even hear of rum’s health benefits.

-With over 500 high-quality bottles of rum stacked high and low at Lime House, there’s a tipple for everyone’s tastes.
+With over 300 high-quality bottles of rum stacked high and low at Lime House, there’s a tipple for everyone’s tastes.